 Note also the preview=TRUE

 option here.
 Adding this option to a chunk makes the image produced by that chunk as the preview image for your article in the “Projects” gallery.
+See the documentation for further details.

 .
 There is also a package called styler